mssola/conventions/files/warnings.md

 ```

 **-Wnon-virtual-dtor**: raise a warning when a class does not define a virtual
 destructor and it should (e.g. it has other virtual methods).
-This way we
+This way we can
-prevent some unsafe de-allocations.
+prevent unsafe de-allocations.

 **-Woverloaded-virtual**: warn us when a function declaration hides virtual
 functions from a base class.
 Example: